FailAcademy/learning/adp-london/_slides/week-07/03-bdd.md

 - [What's in a Story?](https://dannorth.net/whats-in-a-story/)
 - [A practical blog on how to write Scenarios using BDD](https://elabor8.com.au/a-practical-blog-on-how-to-write-scenarios-using-bdd/)
 ]

+???

+- Get the students to look at each property of each student's data object
+- What might we want to know the average of?
+(Age, Experience)
+- Would we want to know the percentage passing each project?
+- How about the satisfaction of those who pass vs the satisfaction of those who fail?
+- We could also look at years experience vs. pass percentage to see if there's a correlation

+Note: The solutions are in the `adp-exercise-solutions` repo in the `bdd-student-data` directory.
+Solutions were written to process average age, average experience, the pass/fail percentage for each project, the satisfaction of those who passed, and the satisfaction of those who failed.
+Fill your boots!

 ---
 class: middle